prince475/kgcdc/README.md

 ### Our Mission

-`Using children centred approaches to empower and transform communities,eliminating causes of inequality and child abuse.`
+- Using children centred approaches to empower and transform communities,eliminating causes of inequality and child abuse.

 ### Our Vision

-`A world free of FGM/C and other harmful retrogressive practices where every child has equal chance to attain their full potential.`
+- A world free of FGM/C and other harmful retrogressive practices where every child has equal chance to attain their full potential.

 ### Our Values

-`We are committed to providing a safe and secure environment for all children, parents and staff to learn, grow and thrive.`
+- We are committed to providing a safe and secure environment for all children, parents and staff to learn, grow and thrive.

+### Where we work
+- We work primarily within the southern part of Kenya, particularly in Kuria sub-county, which is situated within Migori county and parts of Narok County.
+The reason for focusing our efforts in this region is because it is where harmful practices such as Female Genital Mutilation (FGM/C), early marriages, and other detrimental cultural practices are prevalent.

+- By working in this area, we aim to initiate, promote, and facilitate community-based development projects that focus on children's quality education, development, and protection against these harmful practices.
+Our goal is to empower families and communities to safeguard their children and create a safer, more supportive environment for them to thrive.

 ## Technologies used for this project